 Self-Injury Awareness Day on March 1st each year focuses on increasing education and support on a misunderstood problem.

 When someone causes deliberate self-injury or harm, the action is an indication of emotional distress.
-The day is designed to help friends and family recognizes the signs and to help those in emotional distress find help.
-There is help and support to be found.
+According to research from the Journal of American Board of Family Medicine, approximately 4% of Americans self-harm, with a majority of those being college students.
+The day aims to help friends and family recognize the signs and help those in emotional distress find help.
+Help and support can be found, though.

 - Wear orange to show your support.

 - Help remove the stigma associated with this and other mental health concerns.